Mashnjogu/Mashnjogu/README.md

 - 👋 Hi, I’m @Mashnjogu
 - 👀 I’m interested in Android and Flutter
 - 🌱 I’m currently learning (Backend)Python and Relational Databases
-- 💞️ I’m looking to collaborate on any mobile development courses
+- 💞️ I’m looking to collaborate on any mobile development projects
 - 📫 How to reach me:-
 -  email = Dnjogu47@gmail.com
 -  linkedIn = https://www.linkedin.com/in/dennis-njogu-688a12208/